Callisto Game Engine

 File loading

-Inspiration from Timothy Cain’s video, Arcanum “dat” files, development builds use a raw OS file system, release builds use packed bundles.
+Inspiration from Timothy Cain’s video, Arcanum “dat” files, development builds use a raw OS file system, or “loose assets”,

 - data locality on the disk